 You should preheat your oven as soon as your pizza dough has finished proving.
 A standard electric oven can reach 210 degrees Celsius (410 degrees Fahrenheit), so make sure it climbs to this temperature by prehearing it for at least 30 minutes before you put the pizza in.

 You may choose to use a pizza stone to help with the cooking results.
 A pizza stone absorbs all of the heat from the oven and distributes heat evenly across the whole pizza.
 This means that your pizza will be cooked right through to the middle, and won’t fall victim to the crispy-outer-edge-but-soggy-bottom effect.
-Preheat your pizza stone before you place the pizza on-top.
+Preheat your clean pizza stone before you place the pizza on-top.

 The toppings – keep it classic